ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 to evaluate the efficiency of the different algorithms and data containers implemented as part of the `fibonaccicreator` program.

-In addition to explicitly answering the research questions, please make sure that you explain why the performance trends are evident in your data by referencing and explaining the source code that implements each of the algorithms implemented in the `fibonaccicreator`.
+In addition to explicitly answering the aforementioned research questions, please make sure that you explain why the performance trends are evident in your data by referencing and explaining the source code that implements each of the algorithms implemented in the `fibonaccicreator`.
 Once you have finished addressing the prompts in the `writing/reflection.md` file that have `TODO` makers given as reminders, make sure that you either delete the prompt or